riteshmehrotra/coaching-journal/docs/team-agility/technicalstories.md

 Its important to understand and illustrate the value of work in a common language that can help drive decisions.

 Any unit of work improves the product for its consumers, either directly or indirectly, is valuable and can be quantified.

+## A model to think value of everything

 I find <a href="https://en.wikipedia.org/wiki/FURPS">FURPS+</a> as a useful reference to categorise the work.